IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 [...]
 ```

-Now, let’s delete the book we just queried.
+Now, let's delete the book we just queried.
 To do so use your REST client to submit a `DELETE`.
 Hand-over the `docid` and `docrev` of the book you just queried as query parameter.